dleninja/deep-learning-multiclass/README.md

 ---
 # Endnotes:

+There are actually two ways to design a binary classifier using a CNN.
+One way, which is mentioned above with the number of output neurons being equal to 2.
+In that case the ground truth will be a vector of length 2, e.g., [1 0].
+Typically the activation function would be a softmax function.
+However, it the number of neurons could be equal to 1, in this case the ground truth will be a single value, that can be equal to 1 or 0.
+The activation function would be a sigmoid function.

 ---

 In this repository, I will be showing an example of multiclass classification using a publicly available dataset.
 For example online datasets, they are available with this [link](https://imerit.net/blog/22-free-image-datasets-for-computer-vision-all-pbm/).